joshhus/blockchain-sw-25/security.md

 **Audience:** Tasks in this section are typically performed by **blockchain network operators**.

- <blockchain-sw-213>Configuration of an {{site.data.keyword.blockchainfull_notm}} Platform network includes deploying the blockchain console that can then be used to create blockchain nodes that reside in the customer Kubernetes cluster. </blockchain-sw-213>
+ Configuration of an {{site.data.keyword.blockchainfull_notm}} Platform network includes deploying the blockchain console that can then be used to create blockchain nodes that reside in the customer Kubernetes cluster.

 Considerations include:
 - [IAM (Identity and Access Management)](#ibp-security-ibp-iam)